St. Peter Claver Parish and Church

 The entrance to the convent is located at the north end of the Claver Place facade, with the convent located on the first through third floors in the single line of rooms facing onto Claver Place.

 The building is designed in an highly stylized Art-Deco Romanesque style.
 The building is clad in common brick and trimmed with cast concrete at the window and door surrounds and at the parapet.
 On the interior, the finishes are utilitarian, primarily consisting of glazed round-profiled CMU and wood trim.
 The interior of the gymnasium is finished in salmon-colored iron-spot brick.
-(The convent, which is still occupied, has not been visited.)

 The corner of the building is chamfered, and contains a statue of St. Peter Claver standing atop the cornerstone.
 Numerous setbacks and the pattern of window openings help to express the program of the interior.
 The corners of the building set back above the second floor, creating a large terrace at the southwest corner and a small terrace at the southeast corner.
 A second set of setbacks above the third floor create the cruciform plan of the classrooms at the fourth floor and terraces for the classrooms.